Baja California: Demographics

-Although the state is more European in ancestry, it has historically seen sizable East and Southeast Asian immigrant population.
+Although the state is predominantly European in ancestry, it has historically seen a sizable East and Southeast Asian immigrant population.
 Mexicali has a large Chinese community, as well as many Filipinos who arrived to the state during the eras of Spanish Philippines and American rule (1898–1946) in much of the 19th and 20th centuries.
 Tijuana and Ensenada were major ports of entry for East Asians entering the U.S. ever since the first Asian Americans were present in California.

 According to the 2020 Census, 1.71% of Baja California's population identified as Black, Afro-Mexican, or of African descent.

 Since 1960, large numbers of migrants from southern Mexican states have arrived to work in agriculture (especially the Mexicali Valley and nearby Imperial Valley, California, U.S.) and manufacturing.
 The cities of Ensenada, Tijuana, and Mexicali grew as a result of migrants, primarily those who sought U.S. citizenship.
 Those temporary residents awaiting their entry into the United States are called flotillas, which is derived from the Spanish word flota, meaning 'fleet'.

 There is also a sizable immigrant community from Central and South America, and from the United States and Canada.
 An estimated 200,000+ American expatriates live in the state, especially in coastal resort towns such as Ensenada, known for affordable homes purchased by retirees who continue to hold U.S. citizenship.
 San Felipe, Rosarito and Tijuana also have a large American population (second largest in Mexico after Mexico City), particularly for their cheaper housing and proximity to San Diego.

 Some 60,000 Oaxacans live in Baja California.
 Some 40% of them lack proper birth certificates.

 According to a Consejo Nacional de Ciencia y Tecnología (Conacyt) investigator, a little under a million people were classified as "poor" in the state, up from 2008 when there were roughly 810,000.
 Exactly who these people are, whether locals, interstate or international migrants, was not explained.